 Our initial priority as administrators is to work closely with Shell Energy, the incoming supplier for PPL's Members, on an orderly and efficient transition and to provide ongoing support around this process.
 The SOLR transfer is very well-established to ensure there is no disruption to customers’ energy supplies.

 “We are also focused on supporting employees during this difficult time.”

 If you’re a member, creditor or supplier, please see the relevant page below for further information.

-Edward Williams, Mark James Tobias Banfield and Michael John Andrew Jervis have been appointed as joint administrators of Blue Marble Holdings Limited and Edward Williams, Mark James Tobias Banfield and Ross David Connock have been appointed as joint administrators of Pure Planet Limited to manage their affairs, business and property as its agents and act without personal liability.
+Edward Williams, Mark James Tobias Banfield and Ross David Connock have been appointed as Joint Liquidators of Pure Planet Limited to manage their affairs, business and property as its agents and act without personal liability.
 All are licensed in the United Kingdom to act as insolvency practitioners by the Institute of Chartered Accountants in England and Wales.

 The Joint Liquidators are bound by the Insolvency Code of Ethics which can be found at: https://www.gov.uk/government/publications/insolvency-practitioner-code-of-ethics.The Joint Liquidators may act as controllers of personal data as defined by UK data protection law depending upon the specific processing activities undertaken.
 PricewaterhouseCoopers LLP may act as a processor on the instructions of the Joint Liquidators.
 Personal data will be kept secure and processed only for matters relating to the Joint Liquidators’ appointment.
 Further details are available in the privacy statement on the PwC.co.uk website or by contacting the Joint Liquidators.